ujjawaltyagii/Advance-ANPR-FRS/README.md

 4. To train model we will be using ``Transfer learning`` method in initial phase

+### Upcoming Plan
+!.
+Initially we will be using ``kaggel dataset``  and manually divided the collected images into two folders train and test so that all the images and annotations will be split among these two folders.

+2. We will be using ``pre-trained state-of-the-art model`` and just fine tuned it on our <b>particular specific use case</b>.
+We will begin the training
+process by opening Real Time Number
+Plate Detection and installed the Tensoflow
+Object Detection (TFOD) + API

+### Tech Stach :
+1. Opencv
+2. Easy OCR
+3. Tensorflow
+4. Jupyter Notebook/Jupyter Lab
+5. Python Libraries
+(more can be used depending upon the implementation*)

 ### Mentor : Ms Vernika Singh